EditB/100-days-of-code/r1-log.md

 ### R1D14
 - Finished Express.js lesson 3-5.
 Stuck on Lesson 6.
 Feel too tired to figure it out.
 But I still did a good hour plus.

+### R1D15
+- Finished Express.js lesson 6.
+That's all I did today.
+Too busy to do more.
+Still, took me an hour to figure out lesson 6.